rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

 And yet in practice, they do well.
 We train them with gradient descent, and we consistently end up with solutions that generalize well.

-To explain this phenomenon, Huang et al came up with the volume hypothesis. <d-cite key="huangUnderstandingGeneralizationVisualizations2020"></d-cite> Even if a network has both good and bad ("overfit") solutions, if the volume of good solutions is much larger then gradient descent from random initializations is extremely likely to land in high volume regions.
+To explain this phenomenon, Huang et al. came up with the volume hypothesis <d-cite key="huangUnderstandingGeneralizationVisualizations2020"></d-cite>.
+Even if a network has both good and bad ("overfit") solutions, if the volume of good solutions is much larger then gradient descent from random initializations is extremely likely to land in high volume regions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="max-width: 400px; margin: 0 auto;">